fxkuehl/mantis/buildguide.md

 ### 1.4 Verify the firmware with Vial

 If you don't have Vial yet, [get.vial.today](https://get.vial.today/).
-You can use either the web version, if your browser supported, or download the correct package for your OS.
+You can use either the web version, if your browser is supported, or download the correct package for your OS.
 At this point, we only want to make sure that Vial detects your controller as a "Felix Kuehling Mantis" keyboard.
 You should see the layout with the default keymap.

 >![Vial screenshot](./assets/vial-screenshot.png)